 Here’s a story about a young man in high school who is about to decide which girl to ask to the prom.
 One girl he is in love with.
 The other girl he merely likes.
 Which girl does he ask?
 He probably asks the girl he merely likes, because if she says no, it won’t hurt as much.
 That, in a nut-shell, is self-sabotage.
 And it’s time for you to stop giving into it.

 Go after what you REALLY want.
-This is one of the most important, maybe the most important, principles of effective personal finance.
+This is one of the most important, principles of effective personal finance.
+It might even be the most important principle in personal finance.
 If you can tell you are “spending on stupid”, then you are almost certainly self-sabotaging.
 And that self-sabotage of spending on fantasies won’t end until you start to go after what’s really, truly, deeply important to you.

 And it’s different for everybody!
 It’s easier to just buy your kids something than it is to really try to spend time with them.
 And the really deep issue is that it’s easier to buy yourself something than it is to look for the love, acceptance, status or accomplishments that you really desire.
 So when you realize that you desperately need to exercise more, you buy a gym membership (which most people never use), or an exercise machine (the same), or maybe just a really nice outfit to work out in.

 Remember the high school boy and his prom date?
 If he is self-sabotaging, not only will he avoid asking the girl.
 He will be angry with whoever really did ask her out.
 That’s envy, but he probably won’t admit to himself that he’s envious.
 That would sting even more.
 Instead he’ll come up with all sorts of reasons to hate that guy. (“Oh look, what a hipster.”
 “Oh gosh, look at that shallow jock.”
 “Wow, what a nerd.”)